My History with Anger and How I Decided to Let Go of It, Part 2: The Damaging Effects of Anger

 It didn’t hit me how damaging anger could be until I saw it on someone else.

-It was a good friend who totally “lost it” on me.
-She was angry about something which I had done and she took it to text messages to convey her anger.
+It was a good friend who totally lost it with me.
+She was angry about something I had done, which I had no idea would upset her, and she took it to text messages to convey her anger.

-The issue wasn’t that she was angry as much as how she had chosen to deal with her anger.
-For she went livid and began berating me via text messages, adopting a highly authoritative voice, airing unkind sentiments, and egoistically criticizing my personal actions.
-Despite my attempts to mediate, she held a high hand throughout the communication, and continuously shut off my efforts with mono-syllabic, terse responses.
+The issue wasn’t that she was angry as much as how she chose to deal with her anger.
+For she went livid and began berating me via text messages, adopting a highly authoritative voice, putting me down, and attacking my actions and character.
+It was a complete 180-switch from the side of her I knew.
+Despite my best attempts to meditate, she refused to engage, but spoke in a high-handed way and continuously shut me off with mono-syllabic, terse responses.

-In between her bursts of anger, it was clear that she was totally engulfed by her anger.
-I felt saddened, for this person whom I was communicating with was a far cry from the jovial, kind, and cheery person I had come to know and love in the past couple of years.
-Here, I was speaking to someone totally livid, unconscious, and unbeautiful.
+In between her responses, it was clear that she was totally engulfed by her anger.
+I felt saddened, for this person whom I was communicating with was a far cry from the person I thought I knew.
+Here, I was speaking to someone totally livid, unconscious, arrogant, and unkind.
 It felt dark.
 It felt cold.
 It felt distant.

 When it became evident that she had become totally consumed by her anger and there was nothing I could do to salvage the situation, I decided to stop trying.
 I sent a final message in peace (which received another mono-syllabic, terse response), and drew the line in my communication.